Types of Horse Racing Bets

 Engage In Multiple Kinds of Bets

 Although there are many different kinds of bets, novice punters tend to stick with one or two options.
 That’s not necessarily a bad thing, but engaging in different types of bets might be a good educational and profitable experience.
+For more details, check out our betting guide.
 If you are comfortable with your ability to read the horses, betting smaller amounts on a win bet, each-way bet, and even a reverse forecast bet might offer better returns than betting bigger amounts on just one bet.

 Grip Your Bankroll Tightly